yomarguti/codestream/README.md

 # Install CodeStream

-Install CodeStream for VS Code from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=CodeStream.codestream).
+Install CodeStream for [VS Code](https://marketplace.visualstudio.com/items?itemName=CodeStream.codestream) or [Visual Studio](https://marketplace.visualstudio.com/items?itemName=CodeStream.codestream-vs).

 Support for more IDEs is on the way.